There are a few video interview questions that hiring managers LOVE to ask.

 If you have a few years of experience, you can start with the moment you graduated.

-If you have 10+ years of experience, start with something later, like the first time you managed a team, or something else related to your current career path (it’s okay if you’re not managing anyone, just pick something else!)
+Whereas if you have 10+ years of experience, start with something later, like the first time you managed a team, or something else related to your current career path (it’s okay if you’re not managing anyone, just pick something else!)

 From the starting point, walk them through significant pieces of your career, like big projects, companies you worked with, challenges and learning opportunities, and the reasons you changed from one company to the next.